Cancer Genetics Risk Assessment and Counseling (PDQ®): Genetics - Health Professional Information [NCI] - Components of the Risk Assessment Process

 A thorough understanding of these issues can greatly inform genetic education and counseling.
 These factors influence the processing of risk information and subsequent health behaviors.

 The communication of risk involves the delivery of quantitative information regarding what the data indicate about the likelihood of developing illness given various preventive actions.
-More broadly, however, risk communication is an interactive process regarding the individual's knowledge, beliefs, emotions, and behaviors associated with risk, as well as the risk message conveyed.
+More broadly, however, risk communication is an interactive process regarding the individual's knowledge, beliefs, emotions, and behaviors associated with risk and the risk message conveyed.
 Accordingly, the goal of risk communication may be to impact the individual's knowledge of risk factors, risk likelihoods, potential consequences of risk, and the benefits and drawbacks of preventive actions.

 Perceived risk can play an important role in an individual's decision to participate in counseling, despite the fact that perceived risk often varies substantially from statistical risk estimates.[23,24,25]